All Episodes

 We don't know what's going on.

-It's it's all happening in a bubble.
+It's all happening in a bubble.

-He's telling FBI director Ray to kick it into gear and give the Congressional Oversight Committees the information they've been requesting.
+He's telling FBI Director Ray to kick it into gear and give the Congressional Oversight Committees the information they've been requesting.

 So it seems like the Attorney General is now beginning to move.

-And it's been a while and it's been frustrating for me anyway, but it what you see that he's moving on is everything that we have broken and have been covering here on this show.
+But what you see that he's moving on is everything that we have broken and have been covering here on this show.

 There's been a lot of corruption.